What will happen to my bank account if I'm made bankrupt?

 Banks/Building Societies are not obliged to grant an account, but if so, it is likely to be a basic account without credit facilities.
 These types of accounts can be quite hard to get as they are not profit making for the Banks and therefore is often unaware of their existance.

-Our panel of specialists can quickly advise you of your options if you are considering going bankrupt.
-Simply call the team on 0800 088 2208.
-Alternatively take the online bankruptcy test and find your best solution.
+Our specialists can quickly advise you on what to do if you are considering going bankrupt.
+Simply call the team FREE on 0800 368 8133.
+Alternatively take the online bankruptcy test and check if you qualify.

 I Contacted them at 5 pm on a Thursday night,they arranged a meeting Friday morning with all the relevant bodies their because my case was the following Monday .I can't sing their praises high enough they contacted the courts same afternoon.
 Fantastic response, I avoided bankruptcy on the Monday and was given time to arrange an Iva.
 I risked losing my home,my mother and fathers home all hope seemed lost until I made that fateful phone call.
 I can now sleep at night.